Alfonso Reyes: Years in Spain

 Commission Secretary "Francisco del Paso y Troncoso", the same year that Cantar de mio Cid was put into prose.

 Many of his friends insisted that he was a natural in Spanish and should pursue a career in politics, but he declined to do so.
 One time he was presented with an offer to teach, but he rejected it.
 He was more interested in the aesthetics of Benedetto Croce.
-He published numerous essays about poetry of the Spanish Golden Age, such as Baroque y Góngora; on top of that he was one of the first writers to study poetry of Juana Inés de la Cruz.
+He published numerous essays about poetry of the Spanish Golden Age, such as Baroque y Góngora; on top of that he was one of the first writers to study the poetry of Juana Inés de la Cruz.
 From 1917 he produced Cartones de Madrid, his small masterpiece, Visión de Anáhuac, El suicida, and in 1921, El cazador.
 He was a collaborator of Revista de Filología Española, Revista de Occidente and Revue Hispanique.
 His works about Spanish literature, older classical literature and aesthetics are notable, and among the more notable of that time, Cuestiones estéticas (1911).
-In Spain he organized a ceremony on 11 September 1923 at the Real Jardín Botánico de Madrid (Real Botanical Garden of Madrid) to honor the memory of the symbolic poet Stéphane Mallarmé.
+In Spain he organized a ceremony on 11 September 1923 at the Real Jardín Botánico de Madrid (Royal Botanical Garden of Madrid) to honor the memory of the symbolic poet Stéphane Mallarmé.

 After 1924 he developed a diplomatic and social life in Paris, Buenos Aires and Rio de Janeiro (he served as an ambassador of Mexico to Argentina and Brazil).
-He translated a Mallarmé and edited his own literary mail, "Monterrey," publishing it in 1930.
+He translated Mallarmé and edited his own literary mail, Monterrey, publishing it in 1930.
 He wrote to friends abroad in every part of the world and gave talks, spoke at conferences and contributed to homages and cultural events.

-He published among others, "Cuestiones gongorinas" (1927), "Capítulos de literatura española" (1939–195), "Discurso por Virgilio" (1931).
-His poetic works reveal a profound knowledge of the formal means, notably "Ifigenia cruel" (1924), "Pausa" (1926), "5 casi sonetos" (1931), "Otra voz" (1936) and "Cantata en la tumba de Federico García Lorca" (1937).
+He published among others, Cuestiones gongorinas (1927), Capítulos de literatura española (1939–195), Discurso por Virgilio (1931).
+His poetic works reveal a profound knowledge of the formal means, notably Ifigenia cruel (1924), Pausa (1926), 5 casi sonetos (1931), Otra voz (1936) and Cantata en la tumba de Federico García Lorca (1937).

-Reyes worked as a translator of works from Laurence Sterne, G.K.
-Chesterton, Anton Chekhov and as an editor of works by Ruiz de Alarcón, Cantar del Mio Cid, Lope de Vega, Baltasar Gracián, Juan Ruiz, Francisco de Quevedo.
+Reyes translated works by Laurence Sterne, G. K. Chesterton, and Anton Chekhov and edited works by Juan Ruiz de Alarcón, Cantar del Mio Cid, Lope de Vega, Baltasar Gracián, Juan Ruiz, and Francisco de Quevedo.

+He died in Mexico City on 27 December 1959.

 Legacy

 The Argentinian writer Jorge Luis Borges referred to Reyes as "the greatest prose writer in the Spanish language of any age".
-At least five avenues in Monterrey's metropolitan area, three in the municipality and one in Mexico City are named after Reyes.
+At least five avenues in the Monterrey metropolitan area, three in the municipality and one in Mexico City are named after Reyes.

-There are many monuments build in honor of Alfonso Reyes in different Spanish speaking countries around the World.
+There are many monuments built in honor of Alfonso Reyes in different Spanish speaking countries around the world.

-On 17 May 2018, Google Doodle commemorated Alfonso Reyes' 129th birthday.
+On 17 May 2018, Google Doodle commemorated Alfonso Reyes's 129th birthday.